Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Fake Clues: 1/5
 **Poor - Needs significant revision**

-The fake clues are ineffective.
-Neither clue points convincingly to any of the *incorrect* answer choices ('Apollo 13', 'The Wright Brothers' First Flight').
-The first clue ('historical battle...') suggests a military conflict, and the second ('individual's journey...') suggests a spiritual quest, neither of which aligns with the given options.
-They do not misdirect players toward plausible wrong options from the list.
+These clues also entirely fail.
+They do not point to any of the *incorrect answer choices* ('Apollo 13', 'The Wright Brothers' First Flight').
+Instead, they describe scenarios ('historical battle', 'journey to enlightenment') that are unrelated to any of the given options, making them ineffective for misdirection within the context of the provided choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices